Sheifc/42cursus/Libft_Documentation/C_datatypes.md

-# Data Types in C:
+# Data Types in C

 En the C programming language, there are various data formats that are used to represent different types of information.
 Some of the most common data formats in C include: